-- Gain critical experience with our high-tech equipment used regularly by practicing physicists (e.g., Cyclotron [particle accelerator], Farnsworth Fusor [nuclear fusion chamber], scanning electron microscope [6 nanometer resolution], x-ray diffractometer, and wind tunnel as well as remote operation of one of the world’s fastest supercomputers [for simulations in aeronautical engineering, such as jet engine noise]).
+- Gain critical experience with high-tech equipment used regularly by practicing physicists (e.g., a cyclotron [particle accelerator], Farnsworth Fusor [nuclear fusion chamber], scanning electron microscope [6 nanometer resolution], x-ray diffractometer, wind tunnel, and/or one of the nation's fastest supercomputers [for simulations in aeronautical engineering]).

 - Spend the summer doing real, cutting-edge research—and get paid for it.

 - Develop practical new skills that are useful in physics research, such as operating machine tools, welding, soldering, electronics, or using new computer languages/operating systems.

 - Work collaboratively with your professors on research projects aimed at solving real-world problems, then publish and present your research at national conferences.

 - Join the 100 percent of Houghton physics graduates who are employed or attending graduate school within one year of graduation.

 - Develop close mentoring relationships with Christian faculty members who care about your academic, emotional and spiritual growth.